 At Phoenix we recognize that student involvement in the community and with their peers is a key component to student success, both in and outside the classroom.
 Student clubs and organizations allow our students to pursue their interests and be a part of something.

-Student Government at Phoenix School gives students another avenue of being involved in the school.
+Student Leadership at Phoenix School gives students another avenue of being involved in the school.
 The club has representatives from each pathway (homeroom) class and holds meetings at least once a month, where students discuss issues in the school and how they can be of service to their fellow students.

 Community 101 is a course that also functions like a student organization.
 This program provides students with opportunities to develop leadership skills and community awareness through civic engagement and professional development.
 Along with fundraising, completing campus beautification projects, and logging many hours of community volunteer service, students work collaboratively to complete an annual grant project.
 This project consist of students, as a class, developing a mission statement that is used to determine to who they will award a $5,000 grant given to them by the Crane Creek of the Oregon Community Foundation.
 Students also coordinate and execute an annual grant award ceremony & volunteer recognition breakfast for the school.
 Current sights that students are involved with are the Wildlife Safari and Roseburg Parks.